sablonier/flexcards/README.md

 #### Sticking cards at fixed positions
 ![Stick cards to position](https://github.com/sablonier/flexcards/blob/master/screenshots/readme_fixed_positions.png)

 You can provide positions for the cards for your authors.
 You will need to add an additional field in your contenttype used for the cards.
-Here is an example of adding a ```position field``` to 'entries' content in ```contenttypes.yml``` (or via dashboard Configuration->ContentTypes):
+Here is an example of adding a ```positio``` field to 'entries' content in ```app/config/contenttypes.yml``` (or via dashboard Configuration->ContentTypes).
+This example will show positions on top of content editing in entries:

 ```diff
 entries: